 What is the relationship between anxiety and depression?

 The interplay between anxiety and depression can create a vicious cycle.
 Anxiety can lead to feelings of frustration and helplessness, contributing to depression.
 Similarly, depression can amplify feelings of anxiety, leading to more severe symptoms and complicating treatment.
-Understanding the link between these conditions is crucial for effective management.
+It is important to identify symptoms of anxiety when assessing a patient with depression and viceversa given that they are highly comorbid.

 How are anxiety and depression treated?